Gayatri Devi: Family

 Today, they are her only surviving descendants, and as such, have claimed to be heirs of their paternal grandmother.

-Maharaj Jagat Singh was, thus, half-brother to Bhawani Singh of Jaipur, the eldest son of the late Maharaja by his first wife, a Jodhpur princess.
+Maharaj Jagat Singh was paternal half-brother to Bhawani Singh of Jaipur, the eldest son of the late Maharaja by his first wife, a Jodhpur princess.

 Family relationships

-Gayatri Devi was related to several other erstwhile royal families in India.
+Gayatri Devi was related to several erstwhile royal families in India.
 She was herself not from the Rajput community, but from a dynasty native to Cooch Behar in Bengal, and was daughter of Maharaja Jitendra Narayan and Maharani Indira Raje, who was daughter of Maharaja Sayajirao Gaekwad III and Maharani Chimnabai, belonging to the Gaekwad dynasty of the Marathas.
-Her grand-nephew, along with his wife, Poonam Singh Mewar, and 2 sons died in a car crash.

 Her paternal grandparents were Nripendra Narayan Bhup Bahadur and Sunity Devi of Cooch Behar.
 Maharani Sunity Devi was the daughter of the Brahmo social reformer Keshab Chandra Sen.

 She had two brothers, Jagaddipendra Narayan and Indrajitendra Narayan of whom Jagaddipendra Narayan became the Maharaja of Cooch Behar in his infancy after the death of their father in 1922.

 Thus, maternally, she was closely connected to Gaekwads of Baroda State.
 Further, her sister Ila Devi was married into the Tripura royal family, and her younger sister, Maneka Devi, was married into the royal family of Dewas State.
-Thus, through various interconnections, she was related to the royal houses of Kota, Sawantwadi, Akkalkot State, Jath State, Dewas Jr., Jasdan State, and Sandur, Tehri-Garhwal, Mayurbhanj, Dhar State, Kolhapur, Lunawada State, Baria and Raja of Payagpur, which was considered normal amongst the royalties of India.
+Thus, through various relatives, she was related to the royal houses of Kota, Sawantwadi, Akkalkot State, Jath State, Dewas Jr., Jasdan State, Sandur, Tehri-Garhwal, Mayurbhanj, Dhar State, Kolhapur, Lunawada State, Baria and Raja of Payagpur, which was considered normal among the royalties of India.

 Death

 She was admitted at Santokba Durlabhji Memorial hospital (SDMH) on 17 July 2009.
 She died at the age of 90 on 29 July 2009, reportedly due to lung failure.

+Her family has approached the Delhi High Court to regain 800 kg of gold which was taken away by the government in 1975 describing possession of the gold by Gayatri Devi to be illegal as per the Gold Control Act, 1968.
+In 2012, the central government counsel S.K.
+Dubey told the court the possession of raw gold by Gayatri Devi was illegal.
+Dubey added, "The family has violated both the rules, so a fine of Rs.1.5 crore was imposed on them by the government.
+It was later reduced to Rs.80 lakh."